lijcheng/LijunLab/index.md

 - 07/2008 – 11/2012   Donghua University, P.R.
 China, and Concordia University, Canada, Joint Ph.D. , Artificial Intelligence Pattern Identification, Electrical Engineering and Computer Science

 ## AREA OF EXPERTISE
-- The full journal publication list can be found in [NCBI MyBibliography](https://www.ncbi.nlm.nih.gov/myncbi/1lKz2YI8g8M5L/bibliography/public/)
-- All papers list on [google scholar](https://scholar.google.com/citations?hl=en&user=UtDzFE8AAAAJ&view_op=list_works)

-### Computational precision medicine by artifical intelligence big data mining
-- The aim of "precision medicine" is to devise individualized treatment strategies and therapies.
-Artificial Intelligence (AI) methods play an important role in predicting the efficacy of drugs from clinical study data, based on patient characteristics.
-AI models can calculate potential success of therapeutic targets, biomarkers, and new drugs.

 #### Dr.Cheng lab focuses on new AI mathematical methods development that efficiently identify the characteristics that are relevant for such predictions in precision medicine.
 - Identifying subgroups of patients who respond particularly well to the active agent and do not have an elevated risk of side-effects by multi-omics data integration analysis.